chenxcynthia/transformers/README.md

 1. [Visualizing Transformer Attention](#I.-Visualizing-Transformer-Attention)
 2. [Exploring Induction Heads in BERT](#II.-Exploring-Induction-Heads-in-BERT)

-This report presents the methods and results of an independent research study conducted over the course of January to April 2023 at the \href{https://insight.seas.harvard.edu/}{Harvard Insight and Interaction Lab} under the direct mentorship of Professor Martin Wattenberg, Professor Fernanda Viégas, and Catherine Yeh.
-The code for the experiments in this project can be found at this \href{https://github.com/cynthia9chen/interp-research-2023}{Github repository}.
+This report presents the methods and results of an independent research study conducted over the course of January to April 2023 at the [Harvard Insight and Interaction Lab](https://insight.seas.harvard.edu/) under the direct mentorship of Professor Martin Wattenberg, Professor Fernanda Viégas, and Catherine Yeh.

 ## I. Visualizing Transformer Attention